Main Office

 A first offense for impaired driving is likely to lead to an arrest, charge, and a court appearance.
 However, the criminal justice system recognizes that some people with no criminal record make honest mistakes, which can afford some leniency in sentencing.

 The focus of sentencing for first offenders is often on ensuring that the same mistakes are not repeated.
 Jail time is possible, but not probable unless there are aggravating circumstances.
-Sentencing may involve extensive fines and fees and rehabilitative measures, such as attendance at a DUI school, community service or alternative treatment programs.
+Sentencing may involve extensive fines and fees and rehabilitative measures, such as attendance at a DUI school (DEEP), community service or alternative treatment programs.

-Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI & criminal defense attorneys today.
+Call 207-571-8146 or contact us online to schedule a consult with one of our highly skilled OUI/DUI & criminal defense attorneys, serving Maine, today.

 Table of Contents

-1st OUI offense penalties and other consequences
+1st OUI offense penalties in Maine

-If you are convicted of a first OUI offense in Maine, with no prior convictions and no breath test refusal on your record in the last 10 years in any state, the court’s OUI penalties include:
+If you are convicted of a first OUI offense in Maine, with no prior convictions and no breath test refusal on your record in the last 10 years in any state, the court’s 1st OUI penalties include:

-• A $500 fine
+• $500 fine

 • Additional surcharges and fees